Kobold: Overview

 A kobold by the similar name Heintzlein (Heinzlein) was recorded by Martin Luther.
-Although a group of house sprite names (Heinz, Heinzel, Heinzchen, Heinzelman, Hinzelman, Hinzemännchen, etc.) are considered to derive from diminutive pet name of "Heinrich", the name Hinzelmann goes deeper, and alludes to the spirit appearing in the guise of a cat, the name Hinz[e] being an archetypical name for cats.
-Also Hinzelmann and Heinzelmänchen of Cologne are considered different house sprites altogether, the latter categorized as one of "literary" nature.
-The house sprite names Chim or Chimken, Chimmeken, etc. are diminutive informal names of Joachim.
+Although a group of house sprite names (Heinz, Heinzel, Heinzchen, Heinzelman, Hinzelman, Hinzemännchen, etc.) are considered to derive from the diminutive pet name of "Heinrich", the name Hinzelmann goes deeper, and alludes to the spirit appearing in the guise of a cat, the name Hinz[e] being an archetypical name for cats.
+Also Hinzelmann and Heinzelmänchen of Cologne are considered different house sprites altogether with the latter categorized as one of "literary" nature.
+The house sprite names Chim, Chimken, Chimmeken, etc. are diminutive informal names of Joachim.

-But its true form is often said to be that of a small child, sometimes only felt to be as such by the touch of the hand, but sometimes a female servant eager to see it is shown a dead body of a child (cf. Hinzelmann).
-The folklore was current in some regions, e.g. Vogtland that the kobold was the soul of a child who died unbaptized.
-The Grimms (Deutsche Sagen) also seconded the notion of "kobold" appearing as a child wearing a pretty jacket, but Jacob Grimm (Deutsche Mythologie) stated contrarily that kobolds are red-haired and red-bearded, without examples.
-Later commentators noted that the house sprite Petermännchen sports a long, white beard.
+The true form of a kobold is often said to be that of a small child, sometimes only confirmed by the touch of the hand, but sometimes a female servant eager to see it is shown a dead body of a child (cf. Hinzelmann).
+It was believed in some regions, e.g. Vogtland, that the kobold was the soul of a child who died unbaptized.
+The Grimms (Deutsche Sagen) supported the notion of "kobold" appearing as a child wearing a pretty jacket, but Jacob Grimm (Deutsche Mythologie) stated contrarily that kobolds are red-haired and red-bearded, without examples.
+Later commentators noted that the house sprite Petermännchen has a long, white beard.
 The Klabautermann is red-haired and white-bearded according to a published source.
 (Note: Additional examples exist if the bergmännlein (mountain, or mine spirits) are admitted as "kobolds".)

-The kobold often has the tendency to wear red pointy hats, a widely disseminated mark of European household spirits under other names such as the Norwegian nisse; the North or Northeastern German kobolds named Niss or Puk (cog. puck) are prone to wearing such caps.
+The kobold often wears red, pointed hats, a widely disseminated mark of European household spirits under other names such as the Norwegian nisse; the North or Northeastern German kobolds named Niss or Puk (cog. puck) are prone to wearing such caps.
 The combined form Nis Puk is also known.
-In the north the house sprite may be known by the dragon-like name drak, said to appear in a form like a fire shaft.
+In the north, the house sprite may be known by the dragon-like name drak, said to appear in a form like a fire shaft.